mike-solomon/mike-solomon.github.io/_posts/2021-03-15-japanese-verbs.md

 then it belongs in this group.
 If the verb ends with `iru` or `eru` - then it's _most likely_ not in this group - but there are a few notable exceptions.

-To conjugate this group of verbs, it's helpful to look at a Hiragana chart.
-Here is one that Kanji Link uses that's shortened to only include the columns that verbs can end in:
+The conjugation for this group depends on the tense - but the present polite tense isn't too bad to conjugate if you know Hiragana.
+Let's take a look at the Hiragana Chart that Kanji Link uses (which is shortened to only include the columns that verbs can end in):

 ![hiragana chart](https://www.kanji-link.com/docs/en_gram_n5_verb_masu.png)

-To conjugate these verbs, you simply find the character the verb ends in and change that to be the character from the previous row.
+To conjugate verbs in this group as polite + present, you simply find the character the verb ends in and change that to be the character from the previous row.

 So if a verb ends in `む` - then conjugating it would change that to `み`.
 Likewise, `す` would become `し` and so on.